 - Therefore, not even the first covenant was *inaugurated without blood.

-- For when every commandment in the Law of Moses was spoken to all the people, then having taken the blood of calves and goats with water, and scarlet wool, and hyssop, he sprinkled it on both the book itself and all the people,
+- For when every commandment according to the law was spoken by Moses to all the people, then having taken the blood of calves and goats with water, and scarlet wool, and hyssop, he sprinkled it on both the book itself and all the people,

-- And he likewise sprinkled the tabernacle, and also all the vessels of ministry with blood.
+- And he likewise sprinkled the tabernacle, and also all the vessels of the ministry with blood.

-- And almost everything is purified by blood according to the law, and without the shedding of blood there is no forgiveness.
+- And according to the law, you could almost say that5“you could almost say that” this sense is implied by the single word “almost”. all things are purified by blood and without the shedding of blood there is no forgiveness.

 - For the Anointed didn’t enter into the Holy Places made by hands (which are copies of the true ones) but into heaven itself; to appear now in the presence of God for our sake.